-Chinese New Year falls on 5th February 2019, so why not celebrate the year of the pig with these tasty recipes.
+Chinese New Year falls on Saturday 25th January 2020, so why not celebrate the year of the rat with these tasty recipes.

 We’ve put together a delicious menu to help you celebrate Chinese New Year.
 With our simple collection of recipes from starters to dessert, this menu is sure to please all your friends and family.
 So grab a cocktail and get cooking, Chinese New Year isn’t going to celebrate itself.